bahmutov/cypress-examples/docs/recipes/validate-email.md

 # Validate An Email

+📺 Watch this recipe explained in [Validate Email Format Using Built-in Browser Input Element](https://youtu.be/iRJJqijuFYI)

 Using the browser's `input` DOM element we can validate a string to check if it is a valid email expression or not.

 <!-- fiddle validate an email -->